replicatedhq/help-center/content/docs/native/getting-started/create-licenses.md

 ---
 date: "2016-07-03T04:02:20Z"
-title: "Create Customers and Licenses"
+title: "Create Customers & Licenses"
 description: "Details on the options available to vendors when creating a license for an end customer's upcoming installation."
-weight: "219"
+weight: "106"
-categories: [ "Packaging a Kubernetes Application" ]
+categories: [ "Packaging a Native Application" ]
-index: ["docs/kubernetes", "docs"]
+index: ["docs/native", "docs"]
-icon: "replicatedKubernetes"
-gradient: "kubernetes"
-aliases: [/docs/distributing-an-application/kubernetes/create-licenses/]
+aliases: [docs/distributing-an-application/create-licenses]
+icon: "replicatedCircle"
 ---

 Each customer you deploy to via Replicated will need a separate license file for their installation.
 This license file identifies the customer & application during the installation and update processes.
 A customer license is created in the Customers section of the [vendor portal](https://vendor.replicated.com/customers).
 You can manage the values and properties of that customer and license, including custom license fields, by selecting an individual customer.